kaibioinfo/ComfyUI_AdvancedRefluxControl/README.md

 ## Usage

+You can use the images above for example workflows.

-The ComfyUI plugin comes with two additional nodes:
+The ComfyUI plugin comes with two additional nodes: StyleModelApplySimple and StyleModelApplyAdvanced.
+Usually, you can just replace your ApplyStyle node with the StyleModelApplySimple node and "medium" strength and you will get best results.
+However, feel free to experiment with the StyleModelApplyAdvanced node.

 ## Short background on Reflux